-The titles and resources featured in this calendar include books that students can see themselves reflected in, as well as books that allow readers to see a world or a character that might be different than them.
+The titles and resources featured by NEA’s Read Across America include books that students can see themselves reflected in, as well as books that allow readers to see a world or a character that might be different than them.

 Readers who feel included, recognized, and a part of the world are engaged readers.
 We hope that you’ll be able to share these recommended titles—and many others—to celebrate Read Across America in March and throughout the year.
 We invite you to:

 - Read books with kids and use Read Across America’s resources to daily promote the message there is room

 in our community for all readers.
 The world—and books—are filled with many different kinds of people.